 And as always, a personal flotation device(PFD) is always a must.

-There are a lot of wonder places for paddle boarding in winter.
+There are a lot of wonderful places for paddle boarding in winter.
 If you are really into stand up paddle boarding, don’t let the snow on the ground stop you from enjoying the sport.
 It’s okay to go out and paddle in cold weather, just be prepared and you’ll be fine.